milanvpage/usedshoes_backend/README.md

 >Bug reports and pull requests are welcome on GitHub at https://github.com/milanvpage/usedshoes_backend.git.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the code of conduct.

-# Contributing

->Bug reports and pull requests are welcome on GitHub at https://github.com/milanvpage/DreamWedding.git.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the code of conduct.

 # Code Of Conduct

->Everyone interacting with the Rails Dream Wedding App project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.
+>Everyone interacting with the Used Shoes App project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...